Tony Halme: New Japan Pro-Wrestling (1990–1993)

-In 1992, Halme was teamed in matches with Scott Norton, Bam Bam Bigelow and Barry Windham.
+In 1992, Halme was teamed in matches with Scott Norton, Brad Armstrong, Bam Bam Bigelow and Barry Windham.
 He also competed in the NJPW Super Grade Tag League II teaming with Masahiro Chono, together scoring 8 points and finishing fourth overall.
 The tournament was won by Shinya Hashimoto and Riki Choshu.
 On November 22, 1992, Halme and Norton won the IWGP Tag Team Championship from The Steiner Brothers (Rick and Scott).
 However, the next night, Halme and Norton were forced to face each other with separate tag team partners with Halme and Ron Powers losing to Norton and TNT.

 On December 14, Halme and Norton lost the IWGP Tag Team Championship to the Hell Raisers (Hawk Warrior and Power Warrior).
 On January 4, 1993, at Fantastic Story in Tokyo Dome (in North America aired on PPV as WCW/New Japan Supershow III), Halme was pinned by Ron Simmons.
 On February 16, 1993, Halme teamed up with Monsieur Rambo for the IWGP Tag Team Championship against the Hell Raisers, but lost.

 Behind the scenes, Halme started having problems with Hawk Warrior and Scott Norton.
 It also came out that Halme had knocked out Norton in a legitimate street fight, though some claimed this was the result of a sucker punch by Halme.
 Fearing that Norton would be looking for retribution on Halme, NJPW officials took a secret vote on what to do with the two.
 Afterwards, Halme started losing matches more regularly and eventually left the promotion in June 1993.
 His last match took place on June 17, when he and The Barbarian lost to John Tenta and Haku.